agilepro/better-thought/markdown/chapter-05.md

 # Thinking About The Three Principles

+If we are going to ask ourselves, “What’s a better thought?” it helps to understand just how important thought may be in creating our experience of life.
+The Three Principles offer one model for looking at this—one that places Thought at the very center of how we experience ourselves and the world around us.

 ### *A Kinder Way of Understanding How We Experience Life*

 Every now and then, someone explains something in a way that feels both simple and profound at the same time.
 That’s how I felt when I first heard about what are called the **Three Principles** — originally named **Mind, Consciousness, and Thought**.